codemirror/website/site/docs/guide/index.md

 combination, since it occurs before the others.

 A [later section](#extending-codemirror) of the guide goes into more detail on the kinds of extensions that exist, and how to use them.
+See the [configuration example](../../examples/config/) for more example code related to configuration and reconfiguration.

 ### Document Offsets